 What is SOC 2®?

-Very simply, SOC 2® is a compliance report.
-Many times, a company will be asked by a client to provide some sort of compliance report to prove the company has adequate security measures in place to protect any data shared between the two businesses.
+SOC 2® is an externally validated report.
+Companies are often asked by their clients to provide some form of cybersecurity compliance report to prove they have adequate security controls in place to protect data/information shared between the two organizations.

 SOC 2® reports must be completed by an AICPA firm.
 The CPA will conduct the audit over several months and deliver the report at the end.
 There are two Types of SOC 2® reports, Type I and Type II.
-Type 1 examines the design of controls at a specific point in time.
-Type II addresses the operating effectiveness of controls over a period of time.
+Type I examines the design of controls at a specific point in time.
+Type II assesses the operating effectiveness of controls over a period of time.

 Where to begin?

 Once you decide to pursue SOC 2®, there are a few things to keep in mind before getting started.
 You need to first determine if you want assistance preparing for the audit.
 Pratum offers readiness assessments to examine whether your business is adequately prepared for a SOC 2® engagement.
 And where businesses fall short of preparedness,we assistance them in getting there.

 Timeframe for SOC 2®?